TonySheller/reynard/README.md

 - **docs** -- Documentation on the development, analysis and implementation of this work.
 It will be useful when writing a paper.

 - **jupyter** -- Contains Jupyter notebooks being used in the development of this work.
 - **tests** -- Unit Tests used to run and evaluate the correctness of the project.
+Look at these to see how to setup an experiment.

 The project contains the following files
 - *requirements.txt* An Anaconda python list of modules that should be installed for the project